-2.1.2 ARC: Active Room Compensation
+2.1.3 ARC: Active Room Compensation

 In 2002, Bang & Olufsen introduced the Beolab 5 which included ABC - Automatic Bass Calibration.
 This was a system that used a microphone to measure the effects of the listening room's acoustical behaviour on the sound of the loudspeaker, and then created a filter that compensated for those effects in the low frequency band.
-As a simple example, if your room tended to increase the apparent bass level, then the Beolab 5's would reduce their bass level by the same amount.
+As a very simple example, if your room tended to increase the apparent bass level, then the Beolab 5's would reduce their bass level by the same amount.

-Beolab 90 took this concept to a new level with its Active Room Compensation or ARC, a system that is also available in the Beolab 50.
+Beolab 90 takes this concept to a new

+level with its Active Room Compensation or ARC.
 Using an external microphone (available from your Bang & Olufsen dealer), you can measure the effects of your room's acoustical behaviour in different zones in the room and subsequently select optimised compensation filters for different situations.
 For example, you can customise a filter for the sofa, and another for your dining area.
-In cases where you are moving between these locations, you can simply select a combination of both filters to create a single compensation filter that improves the sound experience in both locations.
+In cases where you are moving between these locations, you can create a third filter that combines the results from both measurements, thus improving the sound experience in both locations simultaneously.

-The Beolab 50 also offers another development in acoustical room compensation: multichannel processing.
-This means that the loudspeakers not only "see" each other as having an effect on the room, but they help each other to control the room's acoustical influence.
+The Beolab 90 also offers another development in acoustical room compensation: multichannel processing.
+This means that the loudspeakers not only "see" each other as having an effect on the room - but they help each other to control the room's acoustical influence.

-2.1.3 Performance
+2.1.4 Performance

-Beolab 50 has been designed from the outset to deliver an exceptional audio performance.
-Measured directly in front of the loudspeaker, it has a frequency range that exceeds the limits of human hearing at normal listening levels as can be seen in the comparison plot in Figure 2.8. (see the Technical Specifications on page 31 for more details).
+Beolab 90 has been designed from the outset to deliver an unparalleled audio performance.
+Measured directly in front of the loudspeaker, it has a frequency range that exceeds the limits of human hearing at normal listening levels as can be seen in the comparison plot in Figure 2.10. (see the Technical Specifications on Page 35 for more details).